Roshan-Ravindran/deploying-flask-application-using-terraform/README.md

 - creates security group to be attached to the EC2 instance to allow TCP connections on port 22 and 5000 for SSH and HTTP connection

 ### cloud-config File:

+#### Cloud-Config file:

+- Sets up user accounts and permissions.
+- adds ssh public key to the linux machine to SSH. (can use key-name attribute from instance as well.)
+- Shell script to install required software (e.g., Flask) and deploy the website.

 ```yaml
 #cloud-config